Cgsanchez92626/CSREI-API/README.md

 This deliverable is for the Capstone Project MongoDB Database Application assignment Back-end portion of the MERN complete project
 This uses  Node.js , Express, and MongoDB
 It uses Mongoose for talking with MongoDB
+Uses JasonWebToken for authentication which provides a token that expires in 1hr Uses cors for ensuring request are only allowed to come from the specific origin Auth routes are provived for authentication and refreshing the token, set in the frontend to occur every 5 minutes. uses bcryptjs - to encrypt password in the DB for security reasons.
 It defines the models for 3 data collections, several validation rules have been defined at the application and at the DB layer to ensure the quality of the data entered.
 Uses seed data to load the 3 collections and establish referential integrity across the 3 collections